DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks

 \subsection{Limitation of TwinMAE Baseline}

-The visualization of the reconstruction for our TwinMAE baseline is shown in Fig.~\ref{att_temp_mae}. \jimmyy{We also quantitatively compare the average within-frame and between-frame attentions during the reconstruction in Fig.~\ref{temp_spatial_attention_comp}.
-Interestingly, we find the TwinMAE reconstruction heavily relies on within-frame patches or spatial cues, which may lead to sub-optimal temporal representations for matching-based video tasks. }

-\abc{When only using within-frame spatial cues, the decoder will perform the reconstruction using only context information in the neighboring patches, and thus the learned encoder representations will embed context information.
+The visualization of the reconstruction for our TwinMAE baseline is shown in Fig.~\ref{att_temp_mae}. {We also quantitatively compare the average within-frame and between-frame attentions during the reconstruction in Fig.~\ref{temp_spatial_attention_comp}.
+Interestingly, we find the TwinMAE reconstruction heavily relies on \emph{within-frame} patches or spatial cues, which may lead to sub-optimal temporal representations for matching-based video tasks. } {When only using within-frame spatial cues, the decoder will perform the reconstruction using only context information in the neighboring patches, and thus the learned encoder representations will embed context information.
 In contrast, when using between-frame cues, the decoder will learn to perform matching of patches \emph{between} frames so as to recover the corresponding target patch in the other frame.
-Thus, decoding with between-frame cues will make the encoder learn representations that support temporal matching between frames.} Previous works in object tracking \cite{pul,SiamFC} also suggest that temporal correspondence learning plays a key role in developing a robust and discriminative tracker.
+Thus, decoding with between-frame cues will make the encoder learn representations that support temporal matching between frames.} Previous works in VOT \cite{pul,SiamFC} also suggest that temporal correspondence learning plays a key role in developing a robust and discriminative tracker.
 Since TwinMAE relies more on context information, it is still suboptimal for downstream tracking tasks.